What have the seasons of life got to do with money and wealth?

 You’ve wasted your spring if you do that.
 Now is the time to watch them.

 I remember that I used to always do this.
-I used to be a great starter.
-I would never be a great finisher.
-I had to learn that I had to nurture and protect my projects.
+I used to be a great starter, but never be a great finisher.
+It required me to learn that I had to nurture and protect my projects.

 I had to weed out the negativity and make sure that my dreams and business plans were protected.
 This was a time to ensure and protect and to support, prepare for the challenges because in summer, you will be presented with challenges.
 It is universal law that as soon as you start to achieve something, you will be challenged.